cameldjoulako/10DoFCodes/10DoFCodes-round-1.md

 Day 1 of #10DoFCodes
 Today I learned a lot of techniques to make a website more attractive using jQuery.

+Day 2 of #10DoFCodes
+Late post
+Yesterday I continued to improve my skills on JS and jQuery.
 @devoffuture @sdmg15
 #DevOfFuture #10DoFCodes #DOF #homedeve